Facts and Trivia

 In the early years, the Awards were known as the Urnies because the winners were presented with a specially commissioned blue Wedgwood urn.
 These days the winners are presented with a solid bronze statuette depicting the young Olivier as Henry V at the Old Vic in 1937.
 Winners need to have sturdy mantelpieces; each statue weighs 1.6kg.

 Multi-talented performers who have pulled off the feat of winning in both dramatic and musical categories include Simon Russell Beale, Jonathan Pryce, Henry Goodman, Imelda Staunton and Janie Dee.
 But Dame Judi Dench tops the lot; not only has she won in both categories but in 1996 she did the double in the same year, winning Best Actress for Absolute Hell and Best Actress in a Musical for A Little Night Music.
+With eight Olivier wins in her career so far, Dench also holds the record for most Oliviers won by one person.

 In 2002 Martine McCutcheon won Best Actress in a Musical for playing Eliza Doolittle in My Fair Lady.
 However, due to illness McCutcheon had already withdrawn from the show, to be replaced by Joanna Riding.
 The following year Riding won for her performance in the role.
 It is the only time the same award has been won for the same show in two successive years.